-194. Pulelehua generally complies with goals and objectives of the Maui Island Plan and County Wide Policy Plan.
+182. Pulelehua generally complies with goals and objectives of the Maui Island Plan and County Wide Policy Plan.
 Pulelehua is located within the directed growth area for West Maui which supports growth in a sustainable and manageable manner.
 Pulelehua supports the Housing objectives in the Maui Island Plan and the County Wide Policy Plan by providing a mixture of affordable and market rate rental and for sale multi-family housing units (800 units) as well as for sale homes sites (100 lots) aimed at meeting the housing needs of the residents of West Maui.
 The 700 multi-family rental units expands the available rental inventory in West Maui.
-The community CC&Rs will preclude vacation rentals and housing uses within the project.
-Petitioner Maui Oceanview LP entered into a Residential Workforce Housing Agreement with the County of Maui ensuring that rental units will be set aside for low, low-moderate, and moderate-income residents.
+The community Covenants, Conditions & Restrictions ("CC&Rs") will preclude vacation rentals and housing uses within Pulelehua.
+Petitioner entered into a Residential Workforce Housing Agreement with the County of Maui ensuring that rental units will be set aside for very low/low, below moderate, and moderate-income residents.
+Petitioner will be negotiating with the County of Maui regarding amendments to the Housing Agreement to address additional workforce housing provisions arising from community engagement discussions and meetings.

 Pulelehua includes features consistent and supportive of Land Use and Infrastructure goals and principles identified in the Maui Island Plan and County Wide Policy Plan.
-The design and layout of the proposed project addresses public recreational goals and provides an integrated network of trails, sidewalks and multi-use facilities which connect residents to local retail, education and recreational opportunities reducing the number of vehicle trips within and outside of the community.
-Pulelehua will preserve natural gulches and waterways throughout the community and will incorporate onsite stormwater quality basins to protect and enhance the water quality and watersheds within and adjacent to the project.
-Approximately 40% (124 acres) of the Pulelehua community is designated as open space.
+The design and layout of Pulelehua addresses public recreational goals and provides an integrated network of trails, sidewalks, and multi-use facilities which connect residents to local retail, education, and recreational opportunities reducing the number of vehicle trips within and outside of the community.
+Pulelehua will preserve natural gulches and waterways throughout the community and will incorporate onsite stormwater quality basins to protect and enhance the water quality and watersheds within and adjacent to the development.
+Approximately 40 percent (124 acres) of Pulelehua is designated as open space.
 Pulelehua will provide its own water treatment facility to meet the needs of the community.
 Pulelehua will use wastewater reclaimed as R-1 water, unless unavailable, to meet the fire and irrigation needs of the community significantly reducing the domestic water demand of the community.
 No demand will be placed on existing County facilities for water.
-The project includes a 13-acre site for a future elementary school.
+Pulelehua includes a 13-acre site for a future elementary school.